fpapado/svg-use/README.md

 </svg>
 ```

-This library considers the above structure as the compilation target.
+This library considers the above structure as the compilation target, and

-In JS, developers would use this structure, to create components that can be
+provides a toolchain for achieving it.

-consumed like this:
+In JS, developers would consume this structure like this:

 ```tsx
 // Using a colocated SVG